GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Anybody who comes to you and says he has a perfect language is either naïve or a salesman.
+A good programmer is someone who looks both ways before crossing a one-way street.

-~ Bjarne Stroustrup
+~ Doug Linder
 <pre>

 </pre>